Northern Australia: Flora and fauna

 The extreme soil poverty of most of Northern Australia has the effect of confining large herbivores such as the kangaroo to the better soil in the dry grasslands since they cannot digest the extreme poor fodder from the northern monsoonal regions.
 However, the frequency of fires during the desiccating dry season from May to September means that forests cannot establish themselves except in sheltered places.
 This has created a unique type of tropical savanna environment in which fires play a crucial role in elevating the extremely low nutrient levels and aiding growth during the wet season.

 The many large rivers of the region such as the Mitchell, Gilbert-Einasleigh, South and East Alligator, Daly, Ord and Fitzroy support populations of the saltwater and freshwater crocodiles, which are by far the best-known animals of the region.
 There are also a number of species of python.
 Further south, where rivers are not adequate to support crocodiles, there exist a number of quite unique lizard species.

 The Wet Tropics, like all tropical rainforests, is very rich in unique species, and importantly contains some of the most primitive flowering plants in the world.

+Rangers are employed to monitor protected areas.
+Reports of illegal foreign fishing boats in Australian waters were increasing in 2025.